Miniplane hang point & harness adjustment

 For steps #3 and #4, it is best to be sitting in the harness with the paramotor suspended.

 3. LEG STRAPS Adjust the leg straps so that they are comfortable.
-The leg straps' primary function is for safety.
-However, they also hold the seat board up and away from your legs when running.
-If they are too loose, the pilot may have difficulty running and getting in the harness or sitting after launch (slipping forward).
-If they are too tight, the pilot may be uncomfortable.
-When the pilot stands up in the harness to launch or land, there are other straps that keep the harness from getting too low.
+The leg straps' primary function is for safety and to keep the seat elevated at the rear somewhat so that the launch run is easier by holding the seat board up and away from the back of your legs.
+If they are too loose, the pilot may have difficulty getting in the harness or sitting after launch (slipping forward).
+If they are too tight, the straps may be uncomfortable.
+Note: when the pilot stands up in the harness to launch or land, there are other straps that keep the harness from getting too low.

 4. SHOULDER STRAPS Adjust the shoulder straps (white arrows below) so that they are comfortable when the pilot is in the sitting position (you must be sitting in the harness to adjust the primary shoulder strap.)
 If you shrug your shoulders and they bind, the straps are too tight.
 It is important to adjust these straps correctly in order to properly adjust the secondary shoulder straps (step #6 below).